PDF to Excel with OCR

 Why Regular Converters Fail on Scanned PDFs

 Not all PDF converters can handle scanned files.
-If you've tried converting a scanned bank statement and got bad results, here’s why regular converters often fail without using OCR:
+If you've tried converting a scanned document and got bad results, here’s why regular converters often fail without using OCR:

 Can’t Read Text in Images